paritytech/revive/README.md

 The project is in a very early PoC phase.
 Don't yet expect the produced code to be working nor to be correct for anything more than a basic flipper contract at the current stage.

-- [ ] Efficient implementations of byte swaps, memset, memmove and the like
+- [ ] Efficient implementations of byte swaps, memset, memmove, mulmod and the like
 - [ ] Use `drink` for integration tests once we have 64bit support in PolkaVM
+- [ ] Use PolkaVM allocator for heap space
 - [ ] Exercice `schlau` and possibly `smart-bench` benchmark cases
 - [ ] Tests currently rely on the binary being in $PATH, which is very annoying and requires `cargo install` all the times
 - [ ] Define how to do deployments